20 Signs You're Destined to Become a Millionaire

 Another common trait that millionaires have in common is that they're usually able to live below their means.
 Instead of flaunting their wealth, many drive practical cars, live in modest homes and don't spend their hard-earned cash on luxury items.
 (For example, my wife and I try and budget at least 50 percent of everything we make into our savings account, which we can put towards investments.
 These make us a lot more money in the long-term.)

 You can defer gratification

-Hall adds, "The reality is, building wealth generally takes a lot of time.
+"Deferring gratification is one of the most important steps to becoming a millionaire," writes Jason Hall, a writer and editor for The Motley Fool.
+"The reality is building wealth generally takes a lot of time.
 Even Warren Buffett, one of the richest people alive and arguably the best investor ever, created more than 80 percent of his vast wealth after he turned 50."

-It's no secret that you associate yourself with can affect how successful you'll be.
-Think about that for a second.
-If you're spending a majority of your time with people who are negative or don't have a drive, then do you think that they're going to influence you in being motivated and optimistic?
+It's no secret that the people you associate with can affect how successful you'll be.
+Think about it: If you're spending the majority of your time with people who are negative or don't have the drive to succeed, then do you think that they're going to influence you to be more motivated and optimistic?